- Young kittens: Up to four weeks

 Newborn kittens will be getting all their nutrition from their mother’s milk.
 However, if you find yourself in the position of needing to hand-rear a kitten then you will need some special kitten formula milk – don’t be tempted to give them cow’s milk!

 At this age, your kitten will need to be bottle-fed every 2-3 hours.
-You’ll also need to ensure they’re toileting by stimulating them with a wet cloth if the mother cat isn’t there to do it.
+You’ll also need to ensure they are toileting by stimulating them with a wet cloth if the mother cat isn’t there to do it.
+If you find an abandoned kitten or if your cat neglects her kittens after giving birth, it would be a good idea to get them checked over by a vet.
 Raising kittens is hard work, and it’s best to seek professional advice.

 At this age, it’s best to leave solid foods down for long periods in order to allow them to explore and get a taste for it.
 Don’t forget to refresh the bowl regularly to make sure it stays safe, as wet food goes off quickly.
 At four weeks, they’ll be drinking milk about four times a day, but this will decrease naturally as their solid food intake increases.

 First days in a new home: 8-16 weeks of age

 Many kittens go off to their new homes from eight weeks of age onwards.
 This can be an unsettling time for them, so one of the best ways to help them feel more secure is by providing a routine.
 This will help them know what to expect each day.
 Making sure your kitten has set meal times is a big part of this.

 Your kitten will need around four feeds a day at this age, with their recommended daily ration split evenly between all four mealtimes.
 A kitten not eating very much or not eating at all requires an immediate trip to the vet so do keep an eye on your young fur friend and ensure they're getting the nutrition they need to thrive.